A Brief History of Ear Cleaning

 OtoSet®: Innovating Ear Care

-Healthcare providers have two primary methods to remove earwax.
+Healthcare professionals have two primary methods to remove earwax.

 - Ear irrigation involves using warm water being sprayed into the ear with an ear & bladder syringe to remove earwax.